 PLA production depends on large fields of crops

 While the corn used to create PLA is a renewable resource, many people point out that the fields use to grow these crops could be used to create foodstuffs for the world’s growing population.
 They do have a point, but it is important to remember that the bioplastics industry is still young.
 Long term plans in the industry include determining effective ways to create PLA plastics from agricultural waste like stalks and stems which could result in bioplastics made from products that are not fit for consumption.

 Unfortunately, most PLA plastic will not break down into natural elements in your backyard composting pile.
 Instead, these products need to be sent to a commercial composting facility for processing.
-At this time, there are a limited number of such facilities in the United States which means that it can be difficult to properly dispose of these products.
+At this time, there are a limited number of such facilities in the United States.
 However, as the industry grows, we believe that the infrastructure for commercial composting will follow.
 Disposing of PLA plastic products in a landfill is an acceptable end of life option.

 Whether or not commercial composting facilities are locally available, many PLA products end up getting mixed in with traditionally recyclable plastics.
 Because they are chemically different from traditional plastics that are labeled #1 to #6, this can cause problems in the recycling process if the products are not properly sorted before recycling begins.
 PLA products are identified as #7 (Other Plastics) plastic for recycling purposes.